 Do remember that everyone reacts differently.
 Some angry people lash out with physical violence either on others or on inanimate objects, some scream and shout, others drop their voice and talk firmly, others just walk away unable to show such reaction etc.

 If your character is a strong businesswoman maybe she yells when she is angry.
-Now put her at home with an abusive husband and that strength vanishes where she just holds tight to her anger and does not react at all.
+Now put her at home with an abusive husband and that strength vanishes to where she just holds tight to her anger and does not react at all.

 Situations, environments, people all affect such things.
-These can all add layers to your writing though can take a little work.
+These can add layers to your writing though can take a little work.
 It comes down to really knowing your characters and getting under their skin (that always sounds so Silence of the Lambs!)